Lambinet Museum

 1 equipped room(s), 60 people max, 5 Rooms with adaptable spacePresentation

-A former 18th century private mansion, the Lambinet museum was built for a building contractor for Louis XV.
-In 1929, the Lambinet family bequeathed it to the city of Versailles in order to set up a museum there, open to the public since 1932.
+An 18th-century private mansion, the Lambinet Museum was built for a building contractor of Louis XV.
+In 1929, the city of Versailles accepted the bequest of Mrs. Nathalie Lambinet to establish a museum there, which opened to the public in 1932.

-Benefiting from a transfer of Fine Arts collections from the municipal library and then gradually enriched with purchases, donations and bequests, the Lambinet Museum is a veritable "collectors museum".
+Benefiting from a transfer of Fine Arts collections from the municipal library and later enriched by purchases, donations, and bequests, the Musée Lambinet has become a true “collector’s museum.”

-The establishment offers a wide variety of works of different techniques from the Renaissance to the mid-20th century: paintings, sculptures, drawings, engravings, but also furniture and works of art.
-The art of living in Versailles in the 18th century, the history of the city of Versailles and particularly the French Revolution are the main focuses of this museum, which has been known as the "Musée de France" since 2004.
+The institution presents a wide variety of works spanning from the Renaissance to the mid-20th century: paintings, sculptures, drawings, engravings, as well as furniture and decorative arts.
+The art of living in 18th-century Versailles, the history of the city, and particularly the French Revolution are the museum’s core themes.
+Since 2004, the museum has held the official “Musée de France” designation.

-Benefiting from a transfer of Fine Arts collections from the municipal library and then gradually enriched with purchases, donations and bequests, the Lambinet Museum is a veritable "collectors museum".
+Benefiting from a transfer of Fine Arts collections from the municipal library and later enriched by purchases, donations, and bequests, the Musée Lambinet has become a true “collector’s museum.”

-The establishment offers a wide variety of works of different techniques from the Renaissance to the mid-20th century: paintings, sculptures, drawings, engravings, but also furniture and works of art.
-The art of living in Versailles in the 18th century, the history of the city of Versailles and particularly the French Revolution are the main focuses of this museum, which has been known as the "Musée de France" since 2004.
+The institution presents a wide variety of works spanning from the Renaissance to the mid-20th century: paintings, sculptures, drawings, engravings, as well as furniture and decorative arts.
+The art of living in 18th-century Versailles, the history of the city, and particularly the French Revolution are the museum’s core themes.
+Since 2004, the museum has held the official “Musée de France” designation.

 Opening day(s)